Darin1123/8009Project/README.md

 To select a different algorithm, please modify the parameters listed on the top of `main.py`.

-> **Possible issue**
->
+### Possible issues

-> By running the above command, python may get stuck and produce nothing.
+1. By running the above command, python may get stuck and produce nothing.
 To solve this problem, you could use [PyCharm](https://www.jetbrains.com/pycharm/) to run the code.

+2. If the embedding is set to `True`, then you may encounter the problem that "FileNotFoundError: [Errno 2] No such file or directory: 'embeddings/diffusionarxiv.pt'".
+To solve this problem, you simply need to create a folder named `embeddings` and, in that folder, create an empty file name `diffusionarxiv.pt`.

 ## References